Skip to content

 Five Considerations When Creating a Vision Statement for Your Employee Engagement Program

-When I sit down with business leaders to discuss their Employee Engagement Program I always begin with identifying the objective for the program.
-The reason – a clear vision statement is the cornerstone of any Employee Engagement Program.
-It sums up all values and behaviors within the organization as well as inspires and empowers employees.
-Plus, it’s a powerful tool used to attract like-minded loyalists to the organization, and equally important, it places a roadblock for potential new hires that don’t share your beliefs.
+When I sit down with business leaders to discuss their Employee Engagement Program, I always begin by identifying the program's objective.
+The reason is that a clear vision statement is the cornerstone of any Employee Engagement Program.
+It sums up all organizational values and behaviors and inspires and empowers employees.
+Plus, it’s a powerful tool used to attract like-minded loyalists to the organization, and equally important, it places a roadblock for potential new hires who don’t share your beliefs.

 How can you create a clear objective for your Employee Engagement vision statement?